kon-pas/kolor-dev/README.md

 ## Tech Stack

+- **Scripting**

+  - TypeScript - static typing with pleasure
+  - SassScript - CSS preprocessing

 - **Backend**

-  - Next.js
+  - Next.js -
-  - Prisma
+  - Prisma - data mapping, modeling & typing, database client

-- **Database**

-  - MongoDB

 - **Frontend**

-  - React
+  - React - on which Next.js is built
-  - Sass
+  - TailwindCSS - utility CSS classes
-  - TailwindCSS
+  - TailwindCSS Debug Screens - layout manual testing

-- **Misc**

-  - clsx
-  - colvertize
-  - nanoid
+- **Deployment**

+  - MongoDB Atlas - database deployment
+  - Vercel - frontend & backend deployment

-  - react-toastify
+- **Design**

+  - Adobe Illustrator - vector graphics
+  - Adobe Photoshop - sketches, raster illustrations

-  - tailwindcss-debug-screens
+- **Code Quality**

   - ESLint - static code analysis
   - Prettier - formatting

-- **Design**

-  - Adobe Photoshop
+  - BEM - CSS methodolody
+  - Lighthouse - performance, quality & correctness

-  - Adobe Illustrator
+- **Utils**

+  - clsx - constructing class strings
+  - colvertize - converting colors
+  - nanoid - generating IDs
+  - react-toastify - toast notifications

 ## Development

 lighthouse, bem

+## Thoughts

+Next.js with TypeScript has the DX I admire.

+Using Prisma was convenient, but the project is way too small to fell profiting from using it instead of using other tools, like Mongoose for database client and data modeling.
+As I was not restricted to certain database, mapping was not crucial.

+TailwindCSS did not boost my productivity, as it takes time to get used to it, but I believe the reward compensates the efford.

+Coding styles in SCSS & BEM was fine, but nothing more.
+I still would go with CSS-in-JS if I were to choose.

+That being said, in general and personally, TailwindCSS with CSS-in-JS () is my favourite approach.

 ## Showcase